 - Lille offers to include Le Palais des Beaux-Arts, La Piscine in nearby Roubaix, LaM (Lille Museum of Modern Art) just outside the center, and Muba Eugene Leroy in nearby Tourcoing.

 - Eurostar also offers Eurostar Plus Gourmet in partnership with a top table which gives you up to 50% your bill in certain restaurants.
 Again just present your Eurostar ticket (and take your passport with you as well) when paying your bill.
 Check the site for the offers which change regularly.
 These apply to Paris, and to Lille.

 - Eurostar Plus Shopping gives you 10% off your purchases at Galeries Lafayette in both Paris and Lille.

 Environment Issues and 'Tread Lightly'

-In April 2006, Eurostar launched their ‘Tread Lightly' initiative, aiming to make all Eurostar journeys to and from St Pancras International carbon neutral.
-They also have an ambitious programme to reduce overall carbon emissions by 25% by 2012.
-They are working towards reaching zero waste being sent to landfill and 80% of all their waste is recycled.
+In 2007, Eurostar launched their ‘Tread Lightly' initiative, aiming to make all Eurostar journeys to and from St Pancras International carbon neutral.
+They have new goals established that include reducing train energy use by 5% and plastics and paper usage by 50%.

 Take a look at the bags used by Eurostar managers in the UK, France, and Belgium.
 They’re created entirely from recycled Eurstaff raincoats, lining material from suits and antimacassars.

 Eurostar runs through the Channel Tunnel (also popularly known as the Chunnel), a 50.5 km (31.4 miles) undersea rail tunnel which goes from Folkestone in Kent in the UK to Coquelles in Pas-de-Calais near Calais in northern France.
 75 meters (250 ft) deep at its lowest point it has the distinction of having the longest undersea portion of any tunnel in the world.

 The Tunnel takes high-speed Eurostar trains as well as roll-on, roll-off vehicle transport, and international freight via the Eurotunnel Le Shuttle.
 The tunnel, according to the American Society of Civil Engineers, has become one of the Seven Wonders of the Modern World, along with: